knots of an enigmatic

 As another extension of the Nematoplexus

-enigma, the regularly wound spirals, too, are occasionally
+enigma, the regularly wound tubes, too, are occasionally

 seen with distinctly differing sizes, even at the very same spot